 Employee Retribution Concerns

-Fear of the potential negative repercussions, such as being fired, are what keeps most people from discussing their pay levels with co-workers.
+Fear of the potential negative repercussions, such as being fired, is what keeps most people from discussing their pay levels with co-workers.
 In fact, many employers threaten or cajole employees into not discussing pay with their co-workers.

 The National Labor Relations Act protects most workers’ rights to talk about pay with co-workers.
-However, before doing so please understand that you may not be covered by it.
-The law generally does not cover government employees, agricultural laborers, independent contractors and supervisors.
-In addition it is important that workers consider more than just the legality of doing so.
-In discussing your pay with co-workers you also run the risk of offending them.
+However, before doing so, please understand that you may not be covered by it.
+The law generally does not cover government employees, agricultural laborers, independent contractors, and supervisors.
+In addition, it is important that workers consider more than just the legality of doing so.
+In discussing your pay with co-workers, you also run the risk of offending them.

-If an employer threatens you for discussing pay it is advisable to talk to your human resources officer to point out the guidelines put forth by the National Labor Relations Board (NLRB).
+If an employer threatens you for discussing pay, it is advisable to talk to your human resources officer to point out the guidelines put forth by the National Labor Relations Board (NLRB).
 If you are fired or retaliated against for doing so, you may file a complaint with the NLRB or reach out to one of our attorneys at Kwall Barack Nadeau PLLC.

 Stay Tuned